Ivan Toney: Instagram deletes account of user who racially abused Brentford striker

 Following the abuse, a Facebook and Instagram spokesperson said: "There is no place for racism in football or on our apps.
 We have deleted the comment and removed the user from the platform."

-Sanjay Bhandari, chair of anti-racism charity Kick It Out, said: "The comment Ivan Toney received on his Instagram page is unacceptable and we hope the appropriate action is taken against the individual responsible.
+Sanjay Bhandari, chair of anti-racism charity Kick It Out, said: "The comment Ivan Toney received on his Instagram page was unacceptable and we are glad the individual responsible was swiftly removed from the platform.

-"We are working closely with the football authorities, law enforcement, and social media organisations to find solutions to tackle online abuse and bring about real change, in order to give players greater protection.
-Situations like this show us once again that online hate must have real-life consequences.
+"We are working closely with the football authorities, law enforcement and social media organisations to find solutions to tackle online abuse and bring about real change, in order to give players greater protection moving forward.

-"People feel they are free to say want they want online because they think there will be no consequences - but that must change.
-We hope that information about the perpetrator will be shared with law enforcement swiftly, to enable appropriate action."

 - How to report racism and discrimination: Kick It Out's online reporting form